near/docs/docs/2.develop/contracts/crosscontract.md

 ---

 ## Promises
-In order to make your contract interact with another you need to create two [Promises](broken):
+In order for your contract to interact with a different one, you need to create two [Promises](broken):
 1. A promise to execute code in the external contract (`ContractPromise.create`).
-2. A promise to callback a **different** method in your contract with the result (`ContractPromise.then`).
+2. A promise to invoke a **different** method in your contract with the result (`ContractPromise.then`).
+This is often referred to as the callback.

 Both promises take the same arguments:
 <CodeTabs>